Automation triggers, filters, and frequencies

 You have the flexibility to decide who your audience is.
 The audience could be:

-- every person related to the object
+- every profile related to the object

 Exit Conditions